August 3, 2017

 Not everyone will be able to reach the Stage of the Spirit… Some are not even fortunate enough to have reached the Statement stage.

-Regardless of whatever stage you’re at right now, individuation aims to guide you towards the Stage of the Spirit – a pinnacle period that will grant you true enlightenment, and true wisdom.
+Regardless of whatever stage you’re at right now, individuation and the use of jungian archetypes aims to guide you towards the Stage of the Spirit – a pinnacle period that will grant you true enlightenment, and true wisdom.

 The Individualogist Team is made up of archetype fanatics, individuation practitioners, and spirituality fans.
 Our humble group has banded together to deliver thought-provoking, life-changing, and growth-probing wisdom.